ilhamyusuf27/bypass-front-end/README.md

-# Getting Started with Create React App
+# Getting Started with MyCareer App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## About the project
+Merupakan platform pencarian kerja yang membantu menghubungkan recruiter dengan user yang sedang mencari pekerjaan.

+### Build With
+-NodeJS
+-ExpressJS
+-ReactJS
+-ReactBootstrap
+-ReactSlick
+-PostgresSQL

 In the project directory, you can run: